Let’s be honest. Migrating a website can be a real headache.

 Silktide helps us understand the new website, how it all hangs together, how it flows, and identify quickly any issues we are causing with the new build.– Health Transformation Manager at National Health Service

-2. Improve SEO and avoid traffic drops during a website rebuild
+How do I avoid traffic drops during a website migration?

 It’s easy to assume that if the content on your website doesn’t change, then it should still perform the same after a website migration or rebuild.
 Unfortunately, that’s not always the case.